killerducky/killerducky.github.io/shogi/lishogi_pieces.md

 ### Engraved_cz
 ![](media/lishogi_sets/Engraved_cz.png)
   * \+ I recommend this set
-  * \+ The bottom shows how the pieces move
+  * \+ Bottom shows how the pieces move
-  * \+ The top has traditional Kanji
+  * \+ Top has traditional Kanji
   * \+ 81dojo also has this set so you can use it on both sites
   * \- Kanji and move guide share space, making both smaller
-  * \- No border on pieces so they bleed into the board (pick a board color with good contrast)
+  * \- No border on pieces so they bleed into the board (pick e.g. Oak background for good contrast)

 ### Kanji_Guide_Shadowed (aka the Tiger Stripe set)
 ![](media/lishogi_sets/Kanji_Guide_Shadowed.png)